imamhossain94/GestureVolume/README.md

 </p>

 <p align="center">
-Edge Gesture Volume Control is a feature-rich Android application that provides intuitive gesture-based volume control for your device.
+Edge Gesture Volume is a feature-rich Android application that provides intuitive gesture-based volume control for your device.
 Enhance the longevity of the physical volume button by utilizing an intuitive edge gesture.
 </p>

 <br>